cspenn/newslettercleaner/README.md

 I ran into an attribution problem when I put together my newsletter.
 I was re-using links I had shared on social media with tools like Buffer, which encode their own UTM tracking codes.
 When I re-used those URLs, I was destroying any chance I had of tracking and attributing my email marketing performance in my Google Analytics.

-This script takes those shortened URLs, lengthens them, chops off the previous UTM parameters (and any other query parameters), and produces a long clean link.
-It then appends UTM codes of our choosing to the URL, and re-shortens it to look nice for email marketing.
+This script takes any list of URLs, lengthens them if shortened, chops off the previous UTM parameters (and any other query parameters), and produces a long clean link.
+It then appends UTM codes of our choosing to the URL, and re-shortens it to look nice for email marketing in Markdown.

 ## Warranty and Disclaimer